Islami Jamiat-e-Talaba: History

-Islami Jamiat-e-Talaba was founded on 23 December 1947 in Lahore, and is one of the oldest student organizations in Pakistan.
+Islami Jamiat-e-Talaba was founded on 23 December 1947 in Lahore by a group of 25 students lead by Maaz Ghani with the vision of creating an Islamic society based on the teachings of the Quran and Sunnah.
+It is one of the oldest student organizations in Pakistan.
 The headquarters of IJT is in the city of Lahore.
-Islami Jamiat-e-Talaba's ideology is not based on any language and ethnic origin.
-The women's wing of the party, with the same ideology but with a separate structure and organisation, is known as Islami Jamiat-e-Talibaat.
+The women's wing of the organization, with the same ideology but with a separate structure and leadership, is known as Islami Jamiat-e-Talibaat.
+Its main fields are the modern educational institutions, i.e. colleges and universities across Pakistan, though its local sub-division Bazm-e-Gul is active at school level all over Pakistan.

 It has a counterpart of the same ideology but with a complete, separate and independent structure and organisation, known as Jamiat Talaba Arabia Pakistan.
 (JT Arabia works in religious institutions of Pakistan.)

 Islami Jamiat-e-Talaba is continuously struggling by keeping their voice up for the revival of students unions after the ban.

 Motto

-Islami Jamiat Talaba's purpose or motto is "To seek the pleasure of Allah Almighty by ordering human life in accordance with the principles laid down by Allah and His Messenger Muhammad (peace be upon him)."
+Islami Jamiat Talaba's purpose or motto is "to seek the pleasure of Allah through human capital development by subscribing to the rule established by Allah and his last messenger Muhammad (SAW)."